-Newlands Hall B&B is a secluded farmhouse with panoramic views of Weardale.
-Award winning breakfasts.
+Newlands Hall B&B is a secluded farmhouse with panoramic views of the North Pennines.
+Wake up in the country and enjoy the peace and tranquility of Weardale.
+Award winning breakfasts served.

-Newlands Hall is a 380 acre working farm, situated between the Villages of Wolsingham and Frosterley in Weardale County Durham, an area of outstanding natural beauty.
+Newlands Hall is a 380 acre working farm, situated between the Villages of Wolsingham and Frosterley in Weardale County Durham, an area of outstanding natural beauty in the North Pennines AONB.
 Newlands Hall has a really peaceful setting and enjoys some of the magnificent and unspoilt views that Weardale can offer.
 Rich in wild life the farm is at the centre of a network of local footpaths.